Join us at our 2nd Annual Blizzard Ball

 Forecast for the Provo Area Mountains

-Issued by Bruce Tremper for
+Issued by Bruce Tremper on

-Saturday, November 24, 2012
+Saturday morning, November 24, 2012

 The majority of terrain has a LOW avalanche danger, which never means no danger.
 The most likely places you could trigger an avalanche today would be in the more extreme terrain and on upper elevation slopes that face the north quadrant of the compass.
 You may also find some wet sluffs on lower elevation, sun exposed slopes.